KONY128/Snake-Game/readme.md

 ![Game AI Demonstration](https://github.com/KONY128/SnakeGame/raw/master/altRes/AutoSnake.gif)

+### What Element We have?

 If players rush together, they all die.

-What Element We have?

 - Watermelon  🍉 +1000 P
 - Pineapple  🍍 +800 P